 Because you can find great virtual assistants from around the globe and in every time zone, it’s possible to keep your real estate business running 24/7.
 Since you have a larger pool of candidates to choose from, you can choose based on talent rather than just local availability.

-And due to the differences in exchange rates, you could find an amazing virtual assistant for a fraction of the price that you would pay for one in the US.
+And due to the differences in exchange rates, you could find an amazing real estate virtual assistant for a fraction of the price that you would pay for one in the US.

 What Can a Real Estate Virtual Assistant Do For You?